Frigid weather sends heating prices soaring as energy usage spikes

 The only nuclear plant in Massachusetts remained shut on Friday after halting operations on Thursday afternoon due to the failure of a line that connects the reactor to the power grid.

-Entergy Corp, which operates the Pilgrim Station, said it had not identified the cause of the line problem.
+Entergy Corp (ETR.N), which operates the Pilgrim Station, said it had not identified the cause of the line problem.
 ISO New England, which operates the region’s power grid, attributed the shutdown to blizzard conditions.

 The New England grid operator said it expected the region to have sufficient generating resources to meet the peak demand of 20,450 megawatts and reserve requirements of 2,128 MW on Friday but would only have a surplus of about 500 MW if it must use all of its reserves.
 Pilgrim’s capacity is about 688 MW.